AY25-26-Sem-1-SC2002-SDDA-Group-1/sc2002-oop-assignment/IMPROVEMENTS.md

 1. Login as company rep
 2. Try to approve/reject with invalid application ID
 3. Should show error message instead of false success

+#### Test 9: Unified Process Workflows

+1. Login as Career Staff
+2. Select "Process Company Representatives" - should show list and prompt for single decision
+3. Select "Process Internships" - should show list and prompt for approve/reject
+4. Select "Process Withdrawal Requests" - unified workflow
+5. Verify menu has 8 options (consolidated from previous version)

+#### Test 10: Auto-Visibility on Approval

+1. Login as Career Staff
+2. Process (approve) a pending internship
+3. Logout and login as student
+4. Verify the internship is now visible without Company Rep manually toggling it

+#### Test 11: Student View Applied Internships

+1. Login as student and apply to an internship
+2. Login as Company Rep and toggle that internship's visibility to OFF
+3. Login back as student
+4. Select "View All Internships" - should still see the applied internship with "Visible: No (You applied)"

+#### Test 12: Filter Functionality for All Users

+1. **Student Filtering**:

+   - Login as student
+   - Select "Manage Filters" (option 7)
+   - Set status filter to "Approved"
+   - Set level filter to "Undergraduate"
+   - Return to menu and view internships - should only show approved undergraduate internships
+   - Verify filters persist when navigating between different menu options
+   - Logout and login again - filters should be reset

+2. **Company Rep Filtering**:

+   - Login as company rep
+   - Select "View All Internships (Filtered)" (option 7)
+   - Use "Manage Filters" (option 8) to filter by major "CS"
+   - View again - should show only CS internships from all companies
+   - Change sort to "Company" - verify alphabetical sorting by company name

+3. **Career Staff Filtering**:
+   - Login as career staff
+   - Select "View All Internships (Filtered)" (option 4)
+   - Use "Manage Filters" (option 5) to set multiple filters
+   - Verify default sorting is alphabetical by title
+   - Change sort to "Closing" - verify sorting by closing date

+#### Test 13: Default Alphabetical Sorting

+1. Login as any user type
+2. View internships (without setting any filters)
+3. Verify internships are displayed in alphabetical order by title
+4. Set sort preference to "Company" - verify re-sorting
+5. Clear filters - should revert to default (title) sorting

 ---